georgia-tech-db/evadb/docs/source/contribute/index.rst

 Setting up the Development Environment
 =====

-First, you will need to checkout the repository from GitHub and build EVA from the source.
-Follow the following instructions to build EVA locally.
+First, you will need to checkout the repository from GitHub and build EvaDB from the source.
+Follow the following instructions to build EvaDB locally.
 We recommend using a virtual environment and the pip package manager.

 .. code-block:: bash